 Do you have a complicated relationship with taking breaks while working?

-Some of us don’t take enough breaks, and burn ourselves out — failing to complete our work, or feeling so drained by the time we’re finished that we can’t even enjoy basking in the satisfaction of a job well done.
+Some of us don’t take enough breaks and burn ourselves out — failing to complete our work or feeling so drained by the time we finish that we can’t even enjoy basking in the satisfaction of a job well done.

 Some of us take too many breaks (or let our downtime go on just a few

-And many of us (myself included) switch off between both of those things, depending on the day.
+And many of us (myself included) switch between both of those things, depending on the day.

-We know that taking breathers while working is healthy, but it can be difficult to actually figure out how to make breaks work for us.
+We know that taking breathers while working is healthy, but it can be challenging to figure out how to make breaks work for us.

 Problem: I Tend to Power Through Without Breaks

-Perhaps you forget to stop to catch your breath while working.
-Or, you pretend that you can “just push through” until you finish and then you’ll relax.
-I’ve told myself this bold-faced lie countless times.
+You may forget to stop to catch your breath while working.
+Or, you might pretend that you can “just push through” until you finish, and then you’ll relax.
+I’ve told myself this bald-faced lie countless times.
 And let’s check the scoreboard: Have I ever felt comfortably relaxed after pushing through the workday?
 Nope.
 Not once.

-The problem is that after hours of working without time off, you are exhausted.
+The problem is that you are exhausted after hours of working without time off.
 And once you reach that point, relaxing doesn’t feel so much like a well-earned reprieve as it feels like ‘collapsing onto the couch like a pile of human mush and staring zoned out at the television screen without actually watching.’